JohnoKing/timelim/README.md

 Sleep for 2 seconds with verbose output (when run as sleep):
 `sleep -v 2` or `sleep -v 2s`

-Sleep for 4 months, 2 weeks and 2000 nanoseconds (with verbose output, suffixes):
+Sleep for 4 months, 1 fortnight, 2 weeks and 2000 nanoseconds (with verbose output, suffixes):
-`timelim --verbose 4m 2w 2000n`
+`timelim --verbose 4m 1f 2w 2000n`

 Sleep for 7 millennia and a month:
 `timelim 7M 1o`